HimanshuSingh-966/Datalix/Internship_Report_DataLix_2.0.md

    - Plugin architecture
    - API marketplace

-The foundation built in DataLix 2.0 provides a solid platform for these future enhancements, positioning it as a comprehensive data analysis solution for the modern era.
+The foundation built in DataLix AI provides a solid platform for these future enhancements, positioning it as a comprehensive data analysis solution for the modern era.

 ---